Payment for order flow: Conflicts of interest

 Payment for order flow has been described as a conflict of interest.
-PFOF can cause executable orders not to get executed as they are routed to market makers that pay the highest amount.
-Retail traders generally have less information than institutions (adverse selection).
+PFOF can cause executable orders not to get executed because brokerage firms receive payments from third parties for directing client orders to them.
+This incentivizes the firms to choose the third party offering the highest amount back to the firm.

 Lower commissions and fees, price improvement

 Since retail orders have a lower chance of adverse selection for the market maker, they are more profitable for the market maker.
 These savings are passed on in part to the broker as PFOF, but also to the retail customer as price improvement: market makers often fill retail orders at a better price than the best price available on public exchanges.
 The additional revenue for brokers allows them to charge minimal or no commissions.
 PFOF was a key factor in elimination of most brokerage commissions in the United States.

 Increase in market liquidity and competition

 Several favorable views about PFOF have claimed that PFOF increases market liquidity and thus reduces the bid–ask spread.
-Bernard Madoff, an automated stock trading pioneer and later convicted fraudster, was a staunch supporter of PFOF and claimed that by routing orders away from the New York Stock Exchange, PFOF increased competition.
+Bernard Madoff, an electronic stock trading pioneer and later convicted fraudster, was a staunch supporter of PFOF and claimed that by routing orders away from the New York Stock Exchange, PFOF increased competition.